This game has unused graphics.

 A variety of unused text characters and symbols.
 The letter "A" takes up two tiles, and was intended to be used in a scrapped intro screen, documented below.

-The European version of the game contains two unused intro text strings that were (mostly) overwritten in the Japanese version, which is rather odd, given the fact that the former is a later build of the game.
+The Nordic version of the game contains two unused intro text strings that were (mostly) overwritten in the Japanese version, which is rather odd, given the fact that the former is a later build of the game.

 CK ENTERTAINMENT TEAM

 Found at 0x37C43.
 This string was partially overwritten by the "AUTHENTIC ENTERTAINMENT" string used in the intro.
 The "CK" would seem to imply that it once said "GIMMICK ENTERTAINMENT TEAM".

 Found at 0x37C5A.
 Note that this uses a different spelling of designer Tomomi Sakae's last name.
 The letter "A" used in the first line is actually comprised of two tiles, both of which are only present in the Japanese version!